lithops-cloud/lithops/README.md

    ```

 ## Configuration

-Lithops provides an extensible backend architecture (compute, storage) designed to work with various cloud providers and on-premise platforms.
+Lithops provides an extensible backend architecture for compute and storage, designed to work with various cloud providers and on-premise platforms.
 You can write your code in Python and run it unmodified across major cloud providers and Kubernetes environments.

 [Follow these instructions to configure your compute and storage backends](config/)

+Supported backends by platform:

 <p align="center">
 <table>